 How did you get into makeup?
 Tell us about your journey.

 I was helping with the organization of a fashion show in Trinidad and they kept asking me to walk in the show.
-After much resistance, I gave in and was told I needed to buy my [own] foundation.
+After much resistance, I gave in and was told I needed to buy my own foundation.
 I was pissed about that.
 My view at that time was that foundation was heavy and cakey.
-I bought the foundation and immediately fell in love.
+I bought the foundation, though, and immediately fell in love.
 I started buying new makeup when I got paid and would practice every Sunday by watching videos and researching everything I could find.
 [During] this discovery phase is when I started my YouTube channel.

-I eventually decided to take a makeup class but I never actually finished the course.
+I eventually decided to take a makeup class, but I never actually finished the course.
 I didn't know I had a natural knack for it.
 After a year of assisting my coach on jobs, I started booking my own shoots and eventually started working for MAC Cosmetics.
 I spent a year and a half in Trinidad and travelled with the brand as a product specialist before realizing I wanted to move to NYC.
 I interviewed and moved with the brand in 2013.
 I stayed with the brand for a little over three years and started assisting more established artists part-time, most notably, Kabuki.
 I became the first assistant and did Fashion Week and ad campaigns.
-Now, I have been freelance full-time for the last two years working in fashion and beauty while also creating content around my love for makeup.
+Now, I have been freelance full-time for the past few years working in fashion and beauty while also creating content around my love for makeup.